Sister (2012 film)

-Sister (L'Enfant d'en haut) is a 2012 Swiss crime drama film directed by Ursula Meier.
+Sister (L'Enfant d'en haut) is a 2012 drama film directed by Ursula Meier.
 The film competed in competition at the 62nd Berlin International Film Festival, where it won the Special Award, the Silver Bear.
 The film was selected as the Swiss entry for the Best Foreign Language Oscar at the 85th Academy Awards, making the January shortlist.

 Plot

 Twelve-year-old Simon (Kacey Mottet Klein) lives with his older sister, Louise (Léa Seydoux), in a housing complex below a luxury Swiss ski resort.
 Despite his age, he supports them by stealing equipment from skiers, then refurbishing and reselling it.
 Most of the money goes to support Louise's lifestyle.
 She is selfish and irresponsible, unable to hold down a job and frequently going off with men, leaving Simon alone.
 Though he tries to teach her how to refurbish skis, she shows little interest or aptitude and leaves with Bruno (Yann Trégouët) on a vacation.

 Simon meets tourist Kristin (Gillian Anderson) by helping her with her son's equipment.
 He introduces himself as Julien, her son's name, explaining he is alone because his parents are running a hotel.
 They have lunch and he is surprised when she pays the bill, as he is used to supporting Louise.
 He also meets Mike (Martin Compston), a resort employee who catches him hoarding stolen skis.
 After Simon explains that he sells them for food and necessities, they partner.
 Simon continues to steal, and in return for some equipment, Mike provides a storage place.
 Simon says that his parents died in a car accident and he is alone.

 Louise returns from her trip with Bruno, who stays the night.
 Louise says that Simon is staying temporarily.
 When Bruno asks Simon where he lives, Simon replies "with my parents" and that they have a "fucked-up family."
 Bruno takes them driving to give Louise practice to help her with job hunting.
 After Simon sees them flirting, he reveals that Louise is his mother, not his sister.
 Despite Louise saying that she would have confessed eventually, Bruno forces them out of the car and they walk home.
 Louise demands that Simon follow her at a distance; she keeps their relationship secret because being a single parent makes it hard to get a boyfriend or a job.
 She says he has been her "ball and chain", while he responds that he supports her.